The 10 oldest musical instruments

 • Communication and coordination

-• Tool for hunting
+• Aid in hunting

-What are the oldest evicences?
+What is the oldest evidence?

 1) Percussion instruments

 The oldest evidence may be found in the archaeological site of Mezin (Ukraine): a set of mammoth bones (scapula, femur) painted with red ochre and a reindeer antler hammer, with signs of repetitive surface damage on all of them.
 Some interpret these bones as musical instruments.
-They are dated to 24,000 years BP.
+They are dated to 24,000 years.

-Mammooth scapula from Mezin.
-Photo: Don Hitchcock
+Mammoth scapula from Mezin.
+Credit: Don Hitchcock

 Sigue leyendo